Adii247/CAR-SALES-DASHBOARD/README.md

    - Number of cars sold by brand
    - Average selling price
    - Price variation by fuel type

-## 📷 Dashboard Preview

-*Add a screenshot of your dashboard here after uploading the project to GitHub.*

 ## 📁 File Details